fbpx

 Flora & fauna

-The next closest island being 30 nautical miles away, Bawah is home to an independent ecosystem.
-The islands of Bawah are ecologically significant due to the presence of rare, endangered flora and fauna, coral reefs and mangroves that are are instrumental to stabilising the islands and supporting their rich biodiversity (e.g., by acting as a nursery to protect juvenile fish).
-Arboriculturalists have identified the presence of 2000-year old trees, reinforcing the criticality of protecting and conserving the islands’ natural ecosystems.
+The islands of Bawah are ecologically significant due to the presence of rare and endangered flora and fauna, along with coral reefs and mangroves that are instrumental in stabilising the islands and supporting their rich biodiversity.
+For example, thriving reefs and mangroves serve as nurseries to protect juvenile fish.

 Jungle tree - very tall and old.